 It’s long been much easier to live in Thailand as a retiree, provided you had some money to put in a Thai bank account.
 You still have to have a chunk of cash and be able to support yourself, but now you can have the peace of mind that you’re set for years once you get locked in.

 This is best for people looking to cut down their expenses in their later years, not retirees who are dead broke and desperate.
-Here’s what the LP article says:
+There was some confusion over the terms for a while, but here’s how the rules settled out.

 There is also a medical insurance requirement that applies to everyone, but it’s a minimal amount of coverage you need to have.